 LifeNet’s commitment to transforming African healthcare is inextricably linked to our core values.

-LifeNet’s dependence on God is foundational to every aspect of our work.
-God guides all of our organizational decision making.
-We rely on God for our needs and trust that God is at work in the skills and abilities of our leaders, staff, and partners.
-This trust in God extends throughout the organization as we make decisions, develop strategies, and pursue the LifeNet mission to transform healthcare in Africa.
+Valuing honoring God and others in all we do is foundational to every aspect of our work.
+From our work in the field with health facilities to our team meetings and assessments, we are committed to honoring God, one another, patients, and our partners.
+This commitment to caring for one another extends throughout the organization as we make decisions, develop strategies, and pursue the LifeNet mission to transform healthcare in Africa.

-Valuing compassionate care provides a framework for all LifeNet trainings in health facilities in the LifeNet network.
-The importance of compassion is further reflected in the intentional relationship building that is central to the LifeNet model.
-Our belief that all people bear the image of God motivates our desire to pursue compassionate care and elevate the poor and the vulnerable in our world.
-We work to see our health center partners embrace the value of compassionate care in their own practices and hearts, elevating the dignity and quality of care for every patient entering their facilities.
+Valuing high-quality, compassionate healthcare provides a framework for all LifeNet trainings in health facilities in the LifeNet network.
+Our belief that all people bear the image of God motivates our desire to pursue quality, compassionate care and elevate the poor and the vulnerable in our world.
+We work to see our health center partners embrace this value in their own practices and hearts, elevating the dignity and quality of care for every patient entering their facilities.

-Valuing data-based decision making informs all LifeNet operations.
-No decision is considered “too small” to evaluate with a data-based mindset.
+Valuing evidence-based programming informs all LifeNet operations.
+No programmatic design or decision is considered “too small” to evaluate with an evidence-based mindset.
 Keeping best practices in mind, a significant amount of data are analyzed and taken into account when evaluating all strategies, tactics, and decisions.
 LifeNet’s robust monitoring and evaluation team are central to our work and provide ongoing data-based insight into the effectiveness of LifeNet interventions in health facilities in the LifeNet network.
-We aim to see health center partners embody this data-driven decision making in their own decision making and care practices.
+We aim to see health center partners embody this evidence-based mindset in their own decision making and care practices.

-Valuing and empowering local churches inspires our partnerships with local, church-based health center staffs and motivates us to deliver evidence-based interventions to people who need them in sub-Saharan Africa.
+Valuing local church ownership & decision making inspires our partnerships with local, church-based health center staffs and motivates us to deliver evidence-based interventions to people who need them in sub-Saharan Africa.
 LifeNet is dedicated to recognizing, encouraging, and strengthening the skills and capacity of local men and women in sub-Saharan Africa.
 LifeNet staff work side-by-side with these men and women and it is our privilege to take part in increasing their capacity to flourish in their callings and ownership of the health services they provide to their communities.

 IN THE US